PublicSoftTools

 Using UUIDs as Database Primary Keys

-Why developers choose UUIDs over auto-increment integers
+Why developers use UUIDs over auto-increment integers

-Storage format in SQL
+Storage format in SQL databases

 DatabaseNative UUID typeCompact alternative